Why You're Addicted to Stress, Chaos, and Drama - and How to Heal

 Pause before reacting - even for 10 seconds

-Notice who in your life thrives on drama and think about a boundary you may need to set
+Identify one person in your life who thrives on drama and consider what boundary you might need

-Choose to not get involved in something that isn’t yours
+Choose to not get involved in something that genuinely isn't yours

-Sit in stillness for 2–5 minutes without a screen or task - take it in small steps of exposure
+Sit in stillness for 2–5 minutes without a screen or task - start small and build slowly

 “I don’t have to be in crisis to be worthy of love.”